-I ordered the Plaza Club and Sarah ordered the cheese burger.
+On one visit, I ordered the Plaza Club and Sarah ordered the cheese burger.
 A lot of things on the Plaza Restaurant’s menu sounded good, I actually sought advice from my Twitter followers as to what we should order.
 I made my order based on volume of Twitter responses (yeah, I really can’t think for myself, I guess).
 Sarah asked the waitress if the burger was comparable to the burger at Beaches and Cream.
 The waitress didn’t know, nor do I think she even knew what Beaches and Cream was, but she said it was a “real” burger as opposed to the burgers at Pecos Bill’s or Cosmic Ray’s.
 I knew it!
 Bill and Ray were serving imposter burgers!
-I had to alert the authorities at once!
+Alert the authorities at once!

-Not wanting to contact the authorities on an empty stomach, I decided to eat first.
-Honestly though, I had no clue what she meant by a “real” burger.
-Sarah’s burger tasted no different than a burger at Cosmic Ray’s or Pecos Bill’s, and was certainly not comparable to Beaches and Cream.
-My Club was decent, but lacking.
+I had no clue what she meant by a “real” burger.
+Sarah’s burger on that visit tasted no different than a burger at Cosmic Ray’s or Pecos Bill’s, and was certainly not comparable to Beaches and Cream.
+My Club was decent, but lacking overall.
 It seemed like it had about half the things listed in the menu’s description of it.
 On top of that, it was dry (it could have used a more liberal application of dressing).
 The dessert list looked good, but given how slow our service had been for the main portion of the meal (and the quality thereof), we decided to just get dessert later at a quicker location.

 Have you dined at The Plaza?
 If so, do you agree, or do you think we’re way off and view The Plaza Restaurant as one of Walt Disney World’s hidden gems?
 What dishes did you order?
 Share your thoughts in the comments!